Fr0sk/ESOF-DuckDuckGo-Android-App/ESOF-docs/Assignment 4 Report: Verification and Validation Report.md

 ##Contributions:
 Filipe Coelho ( @Fr0sk ) has contributed in:
+* Identify a new bug and correct a bug
 * Bug Report

 Luís Cruz ( @Luis-bcruz ) has contributed in:
 * Introduction of verification and validation
 * Test Statistics and analytics.